jgillick/Disco-Bus-Protocol/docs/examples.md

 This asks node 5 which buttons have been pressed (fake command `0x21`) and expects a 4 bytes in response.

+The "Who" row shows which device is writing to the bus.

 <table>
   <thead>
     <tr>